mapersiani/cse15l-lab-reports/Lab3Report.md

 >![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-02-10%20at%203.11.42%20PM.png)
 Here's the output on a terminal where it is easier to view.

-* For this next command lets use the find command to find the location of a file called "California-WhatToDo.txt" When we enter the command this time, we are given just one result with the path to the file that we were searching for.
+* For this next command let's use the find command to find the location of a file called "California-WhatToDo.txt" When we enter the command this time, we are given just one result with the path to the file that we were searching for.
 ```
 bash-3.2$ find ./written_2 -name "California-WhatToDo.txt"
 ./written_2/travel_guides/berlitz2/California-WhatToDo.txt